Last updated on June 28th, 2019 at 10:41 am

 The cost of transportation in Lagos varies greatly depending on the distance of the city and it is also unstable due to the economy of the city.
 The cost of public transportation ranges from N50 to N500 depending on the distance of travel.
 Cab fare range from N1,000 to N8,000.

 6. Things to do in Lagos

 To get the full experience, there are some places you absolutely have to visit and some things you must try.
 There are a number of shopping centres and leisure tourist attractions, rich in cultural history which the city has to offer.
 Tourists here will always find something to suit their tastes.
-Some of the top places to visit are listed below
+Some of the top places to visit are listed below:

 KM 19 Lagos- Epe Expressway

 Opening hours: 8.30am – 5.00pm, including weekends and public

 The Lekki Conservation Centre (LCC) Is a 79-hectare urban nature park extending from KM 19 along the Lekki- Epe Expressway to the outskirts of Okun Ibeju Village, Eti-Osa in Lagos Island.
-The park can be accessed through the Lagos – Epe Expressway.
+The park can be accessed through the Lekki – Epe Expressway.

 Things to do at Lekki Conservation Centre